ammrat13/beagleboneblack-cross-doc/config/toolchain/README.md

 5. Install uClibc-ng again.
 This step probably isn't needed.
 It's just to have a C library compiled with the final toochain for the target.

-The commands to build BinUtils and GCC are in their configuration files, as for the other packages:
+The commands to build and install BinUtils and GCC are in their configuration files.
+As for the other packages:

 ### To Install Linux Kernel Headers